-ESE 442: Recent Advances in Communications and Networks (3)
+ESE 442: Advances in Communications and Wireless Networks (3)

-This course covers recent advances on selected topics of communications and networks.
-Students are expected to read and present current literature on the subject area of the course and complete a project.
+This course covers major wireless network protocols and recent advances on selected topics of communications and networks.
+Students are expected to survey the current literature on the subject area of the course and complete a project.
 Spring